Crimson007/ioTTollsystem/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\

+Note that the back-end is also included in the toll-system folder(server.js). you should initialise it by changing to its directory then run this command:
+### `node server`

 You may also see any lint errors in the console.
 ### `npm test`

 Launches the test runner in the interactive watch mode.\